 Release Date: October 7, 2014

 At this point in the series, Naruto and the rest of the ninja world is embroiled in the Fourth Great Ninja War.
-Obito, a former teammate of Kakashi’s who was thought to be dead, is actually alive and working with Madara; they are attempting to get the Ten Tails’ power.
-The four former Hokage have been resurrected with a jutsu that makes them Edotensei.
+Obito, a former teammate of Kakashi’s who was thought to be dead, is actually alive and working with Madara.
+They are attempting to get the Ten Tails’ power.
+The four former Hokage have been resurrected with a jutsu.
 Sasuke reunites with Naruto and Sakura on the battlefield, but Obito turns into a jinchuriki for the Ten Tails.

 We get to see an awesome moment during the battle when Minato, the Fourth Hokage and Naruto’s father, works together with his son by sharing their chakra and the chakra of both halves of Kurama.
 It’s just really awesome to see Naruto getting a chance to know his father through this battle, since Naruto never got to know him while he was growing up.
 It’s also revealed that the day we’re on in this volume is the anniversary of the death of Naruto’s parents, which means it’s also Naruto’s birthday.